usarscotus/legal-directory/frcmp/rule_15.md

 (i) the country where the witness is located will not permit the defendant to attend the deposition;

-(ii) for an in-custody defendant, secure transportation and continuing custody cannot be assured at the witness’s location; or
+&nbsp;&nbsp;(ii) for an in-custody defendant, secure transportation and continuing custody cannot be assured at the witness’s location; or

-(iii) for an out-of-custody defendant, no reasonable conditions will assure an appearance at the deposition or at trial or sentencing; and
+&nbsp;&nbsp;&nbsp;&nbsp;(iii) for an out-of-custody defendant, no reasonable conditions will assure an appearance at the deposition or at trial or sentencing; and

 &nbsp;&nbsp;&nbsp;&nbsp;(E) the defendant can meaningfully participate in the deposition through reasonable means.